AI-School-F5-P3/sergiosierra/README.md

 Copy code
 python main.py

 Usage

-Login: Start the application and log in with your credentials.
+Login: Start the application and log in with:
+Sergio // passSergio
+Administrador//passAdministrador

 Navigate: Use the main menu to start a ride, change the user, or modify fare rates (if you are an admin).
 Generate Reports: Access the reporting functionality to view and analyze ride data.